Calgary Real Estate Board Statistics for February 2011

-The number of single family home sales in the month of February 2011 were 1,169, compared with January 2011, when sales were 791 " an increase of about 48 per cent.
+The number of single-family home sales in the month of February 2011 was 1,169, compared with January 2011, when sales were 791 " an increase of about 48 percent.
 The number of condominium sales for the month of February 2011 was 468.
 This was up from the 302 condominium transactions recorded in January 2011.

 In February 2010, condominium sales were 536.

-The convergence of affordability, low interest rates, a good selection of inventory and improved confidence in the Alberta's energy sector is building the foundation for a sustainable housing recovery, says Sano Stante, president of CREB®.
+The convergence of affordability, low-interest rates, a good selection of inventory and improved confidence in Alberta's energy sector is building the foundation for a sustainable housing recovery, says Sano Stante, president of CREB®.

 The Bank of Canada announced today that interest rates will remain unchanged until summer to encourage continued economic growth in Canada.